adferrand/dnsrobocert/docs/miscellaneous.rst

 What is new?
 ------------

 At this point, you may ask yourself what you gain by migrating from ``adferrand/letsencrypt-dns`` to ``adferrand/dnsrobocert``.

-Well, thanks to this migration I plan a lot of new features, thanks to the complete refactoring of my tool into a real programming language.
-Basically it becames a real program that I name DNSroboCert, with proper code quality and proper extensibility to add all the features the community asks for.
+Well, thanks to this migration a lot of new features are planned, since this is a complete refactoring of the tool into a proper programming language, Python.
+Basically it becames a real program that I name DNSroboCert, with code quality control and good extensibility to add all the features the community asks for.

-You can check in particular the `Project V3 specifications`_ that drove this migration and gives key points for the future features.
+You can check in particular the `Project V3 specifications`_ that drove this migration and gives key points for the incoming features.

 But beyond promises you will get immediate advantages that I already implemented in DNSroboCert: